VHacks-MR5/SMSIndicator/README.md

+now I've finished:
-now I've finished code for reciving and print the msg on screeni.
+- code for reciving msg and print the msg on screen.

-bug still need

-   - to get public interface to connect witih local flask app  [ngrok](https://ngrok.com/downloadi) [Closed]
+- to get public interface to connect witih local flask app  [ngrok](https://ngrok.com/downloadi)

-   - seems that Twilio doesn't support redirecting msg to link in trail version!
-   - configure the api to send for iti.
+bug still need:
+   - Alphanumeric Sender IDs cannot be used with trial accounts.
+      + Can't activate it on my machine on trail version [*see sms section third sub*](https://support.twilio.com/hc/en-us/articles/223136107-How-does-Twilio-s-Free-Trial-work-)
    - update instead of printing the msg save it to file.
    - pass the msg file to indecator functions

+#### some ideas:
+- can send instant sms to the person tilling him we received his msg and will help *--Autromated--*